Random06457/SwitchPresence/README.md

 # Known issues
 - The switch might hang on when getting into sleep mode or when turning it off.
 If that happens, hard shutdown your switch by pressing the POWER button for ~15 seconds.
-- Might not work with layeredFS or sys-ftp at the same time (not confirmed yet).
+- Doesn't work with layeredFS.

 # Other
 Again, huge thanks to everyone who contributed to the amazing documentation on [SwitchBrew](http://switchbrew.org/index.php?title=Main_Page).<br><br>